-And Congressman West joins us.
+Former Congressman Allen West joins us.
 Good evening, sir.

-ALLEN WEST, FOX NEWS CONTRIBUTOR/FORMER CONGRESSMAN: Good evening, Greta.
+ALLEN WEST, FORMER FLORIDA CONGRESSMAN: Good evening, Greta.
 How are you?